digi-Borg/Fintech-Mod_Challenges/Mod4-QuantAnlys/README.md

 This analysis will take quantitative measures based on risk management metrics such as daily returns, standard deviation, Sharpe ratios, and betas for all 4 portfolios against market performance of the 'S&P 500'.
 This will aid in giving a clear picture to find the fund with the best investment potential for a retirement portfolio by analyzing data and visualizing the former risk and return metrics.
 This will aid the user in determining the top performer with a recommended choice for the investment firm.

-The data and chart visualations should help 'Investment Representatives' efficiently discuss this attractive option with customers as an addition to their retirement postfolios.
+The data and chart visualations should help 'Investment Representatives' efficiently discuss this attractive option with customers as an addition to their retirement portfolios.

 ---